-6. Audited Financial Statements for Existing Properties (Preserved Affordability Only) When is this due?
-Pre-Application Proposal Application X Final Application 8609 Applications for projects submitted in the Preserved Affordability pool must include the most recent two years of audited financial statements for the project.
 7. Board Resolution (Non-Profit Developers Only) When is this due?
-Pre-Application Proposal Application X Final Application 8609 Applications submitted by non-profit developers and/or co-developers must include a board resolution authorizing an application for the LIHTC resources.
-The resolution must be dated and executed within 60 days of the Proposal Application deadline as outlined in the Program Calendar, specify the amount of the request, and identify the individuals authorized to execute legal documents on behalf of the nonprofit.
-8. Concerted Community Revitalization Plan When is this due?
+Pre-Application Proposal Application Final Application X 8609 Applications submitted by non-profit developers and/or co-developers must include a board resolution authorizing an application for the LIHTC resources.
+The resolution must be dated and executed within 60 days of the Final Application deadline as outlined in the Program Calendar, specify the amount of the request, and identify the individuals authorized to execute legal documents on behalf of the nonprofit.

+8. Competitive Support Documents When is this due?
+Pre-Application Proposal Application X Final Application 8609 For any competitive scoring criterion which requires additional documentation, the application must include a separate folder titled "Competitive Support Documents", which includes such documentation in PDF format.
+Each competitive scoring criterion that requires supporting documentation must have a separate PDF file in this folder.
+Applicants wishing to be considered for any of the funding pool set asides must include supporting documents in this folder to be considered.
+If a development has multiple sites and crosses scoring boundaries, regardless of whether it meets the definition of scattered site, the competitive support documents must be targeted to the development area with the most units .
+9. Concerted Community Revitalization Plan When is this due?
 Pre-Application Proposal Application X Final Application 8609 To qualify for a point category related to a concerted community revitalization plan, applicants must provide a copy of the plan and proof that the proposed development is located within its target area and consistent with the plan.
 Revitalization Plans must satisfy the substance of the components below.
-The following are not eligible: draft plans, short-term work plans, consolidated plans, municipal zoning plans, planned unit developments, or plans OHFA determines were created exclusively for the purposes of satisfying QAP criteria. a.
-Scope: The Revitalization Plan must include a delineated target area and an assessment of the conditions existing in the community.
+The following are not eligible: draft plans, short-term work plans, consolidated plans, municipal zoning plans, planned unit developments, or plans OHFA determines were created exclusively for the purposes of satisfying QAP criteria.

+a.
+Scope : The Revitalization Plan must include a delineated target area and an assessment of the conditions existing in the community.
 If the Community Revitalization Plan is more than ten years old, the Applicant must also provide a supplemental letter or other evidence from the administrator describing progress made and confirming that the proposal continues to meet target area needs. b.
-Community Input & Ownership: The Revitalization Plan must have been developed through a public process as evidenced by any of the following: i. creation of the Revitalization Plan by a Community Development Corporation; ii. adoption or endorsement of the Revitalization Plan by the local government; or iii. proof of solicitation of public and stakeholder input. c.
+Community Input &amp; Ownership: The Revitalization Plan must have been developed through a public process as evidenced by any of the following: creation of the Revitalization Plan by a Community Development Corporation; adoption or endorsement of the Revitalization Plan by the local government; or proof of solicitation of public and stakeholder input. c.
 Housing Policy: The Revitalization Plan must include: i. the incorporation and integration of affordable and other housing throughout the geographic area, including but not necessarily limited to the use of existing housing.